cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 ### Player info handling unit tests

-Confirm with new tests that the player's information is created or updated on a win, a loss and a forfeit.
+Confirm with new tests that the player's information is created or updated on a win, a loss, and a forfeit.
 For instance, after a winning move:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/msg_server_play_move_winner_test.go#L143-L206]
 func TestCompleteGameAddPlayerInfo(t *testing.T) {